Optimal Control of Several Motion Models: Controlled Crowd Motion Models with Multiple Agents and Multiple Obstacles

+We further examine cases where agents start in contact (Case 1a) or apart (Case 1b), each affecting their movement and the cost functional.
+These scenarios are critical for understanding how initial conditions influence their paths and interaction dynamics.

 {\bf Case 1a:} {\it The agents are initially in contact, i.e. $\bar\x_{21}(0)-\bar\x_{11}(0)=L_1+L_2$}.
 In this very situation, we have $t^f_{12}=0$ and the agents are heading to the destination with the same velocity until the end of the process.
-Their trajectories can be computed as follows
+The cost functional is computed as